 Silica gained attention a few years ago for its power to improve hair growth and help keep hair looking healthy and feeling great.
-You’ve probably hears of silicon before, but silica (silicon dioxide) is basically the oxidized form of silicon and it’s present throughout the human body.
+You’ve probably heard of silicon before, but silica (silicon dioxide) is basically the oxidized form of silicon and it’s present throughout the human body.
 Actually, silicon is one of the most abundant elements on the Earth!

 Although it’s crucial for growth and proper function of the human body, it’s often completely overlooked in just how important it is.
-Silica is found within various tissues in the body such as the skin, hair, bones, and even has important functions in the immune system where it regulates function of macrophages – or otherwise known as white blood cells.
+Silica is found within various tissues in the body such as the skin, hair, bones, and even has important functions in the immune system where it regulates the function of macrophages – or otherwise known as white blood cells.